anova-culinary/developer-project-a2a3/README.md

-# Original BT/WiFi Anova Precision® Cooker Interface
+# Original BT/WiFi Anova Precision® Cooker

 A command-line utility for controlling the original BT/WiFi Anova Precision® Cooker sous vide devices via Bluetooth Low Energy (BLE).
-Supports both the 800w (BT-only) model and the 900w (BT+WiFi) model with an interactive command interface.
+This utility supports both BT-only 800w models and the BT+WiFi-enabled 900w model, providing an interactive command loop to send various commands and receive responses from the cooker.

 ## Features

-- **Multi-Model Support:** Compatible with both 800w (BT-only) and 900w (WiFi-enabled) models
-- **Auto-Detection:** Identifies model type and enables model-specific commands
-- **BLE Scanning & Connection:** Automatically discovers compatible devices using service UUID
+- **BLE Scanning & Connection:** Automatically scans for devices advertising the specified service UUID
-- **Interactive Command Loop:** Provides a REPL interface for continuous device control
+- **Interactive Command Loop:** Provides a REPL interface where you can issue commands until you type `exit`
+- **Multi-Model Support:** Detects whether the connected cooker is the 800w or 900w model and enables model-specific commands accordingly
-- **Comprehensive Command Set:** Control temperature, timer, unit settings, and device status
+- **Comprehensive Command Set:** Supports commands for starting/stopping cooking, reading temperatures, setting timers, and more
-- **Model-Specific Functions:** Supports clearing alarms and firmware version checks on WiFi models
+- **Robust Response Handling:** Accumulates response chunks from BLE notifications until a complete response is received

 ## Requirements